stepMode/stepmode.github.io/_pages/about.md

 <br>

-**_Disclaimer: Content on this blog is subject to change 24/7 but I will try to mark relevant edits in posts._**
+<span style="color:red">*Disclaimer: Content on this blog is subject to change 24/7 but I will try to mark relevant edits in posts.*</span>